 - Setup Options:

-- Navigate to the Language field (Setup Options > System Setup > General).
+- Navigate to the LANGUAGE field (Setup Options > System Setup > General).

 - Specify the language code to use as RU.

-This creates an IMPLNG=RU entry in the IMPLNT. in file, configuring the language code as the system-wide default.
+This creates an IMPLNG=RU entry in the IMPACT.INI file, configuring the language code as the system-wide default.

-- Command Line: - Append /LANG=RU at the end of the current command line.
+- Command Line: - Append / LANG=RU at the end of the current command line.